penzance/ab-testing-tool/README.md

 * Run the tool via `python manage.py runserver`.

 * If you get an import error, update requirements with `sudo pip install -r ab_testing_tool/requirements/local.txt` (don't use sudo if using cygwin or virtualenv).

 * If a library has changed versions and secure.py needs updating, the library update can be done via `[sudo] pip install -r ab_testing_tool/requirements/base.txt --upgrade`

+## Running Tests:

+* Backend (Python) tests can be ran with command: `python manage.py test`

+* Frontend (Javascript) tests are written in Jasmine syntax and ran by Karma as a test runner to interact with Phantom.js, a headless webkit, as our browser mock.
+In order to be able to run these tests, you need to:

+  1. install Node.js and npm
+  2. install Node
+dependencies located in `package.json` with command `sudo npm install`,
+  3. install Karma Command Line interface globally with command `sudo npm install -g karma-cli`, and finally
+  4. install a dependency for Phantom.js with `sudo apt-get install libfontconfig`.

+  You can now run frontend tests with command: `karma start karma.conf.js`